Where to Find Reliable Car Insurance Company Ratings

 J.D.
 Power Customer Satisfaction Ratings

 J.D.
 Power conducts two key annual studies that matter most to car insurance shoppers: the Auto Insurance Study and the Auto Claims Satisfaction Study.
-Both score companies out of 1,000 points based on surveys of tens of thousands of real customers.
+Both score companies based on surveys of tens of thousands of real customers.
 The Insurance Study evaluates trust, coverage price, ease of doing business, people, products offered, problem resolution, and digital channels.
 The Claims Study zeroes in on claim fairness, settlement time, communication, and resolution experience.

 AM Best Financial Strength Ratings

 AM Best is the gold standard for evaluating whether an insurer can actually pay your claims.
 Ratings run from A++ (Superior) down to D (Poor).
-For car insurance, you should only consider companies rated A- or higher, as these demonstrate strong ability to meet claim obligations even during economic downturns or high-volume loss events.
-Learn more about insurance financial strength ratings and why they matter before you sign anything.
+For car insurance, only consider companies rated A- or higher, as these demonstrate a strong ability to meet claim obligations even during economic downturns or high-volume loss events.
+The good news for 2025–2026: AM Best revised the U.S. personal auto insurance segment outlook from Negative to Stable, driven by improved rate adequacy and solid capitalization across the industry.
+That said, State Farm was downgraded from A++ to A+ in November 2025 — still excellent, but a signal that even the largest carriers face financial pressure.
+Companies like USAA, GEICO, Progressive, and Amica continue to hold strong AM Best ratings heading into 2026.

 | AM Best Rating | Grade | What It Means for You |